telerik/blazor-docs/components/numerictextbox/events.md

 The `OnChange` event represents a user action that confirms the current value.
 It fires when the user presses `Enter` in the input or when the input loses focus.

+The event handler receives an `object` argument that you need to cast to the actual `Value` type.
+The argument can hold a value or be `null`, depending on the user input and the `Value` type.

 The NumericTextBox is a generic component, so you must either provide a `Value`, or a type to the `T` parameter of the component.

 >caption Handle OnChange and use two-way binding